muhammedoney/Machine_learning/README.md

 In project it had been asked to predict some of columns of the raw data.
 So we firstly make an prediction algorithm taht works on a more light dataset.
 The example code and datasets are KNN_Example and veriler.csv

+Refinedata.m is used for deleting unnecessary columns of the data.